Cardiff City F.C.: Foreign investment (2000–present)

 In May 2010, Chan Tien Ghee took over as club chairman following a takeover bid by a Malaysian consortium; Vincent Tan also invested and joined the board.
 Tan later became the Cardiff's majority shareholder after buying out several other directors and acquired around 82% of the club's shares.
 In 2011, the club appointed Malky Mackay as manager.
 He took the side to the League Cup final for the first time in the club's history during his first season.
 The following season, Cardiff won the 2012–13 Championship title and with it gained promotion to the top tier of English football for the first time after 52 years.
 On 18 August 2013, Cardiff played their first ever away Premier League match against West Ham United, losing 2–0.
-Cardiff won only three games in the first half of the season and, on 27 December 2013, Mackay was sacked by Vincent Tan and replaced by Ole Gunnar Solskjær.
+Cardiff won only four games in the first half of the season and, on 27 December 2013, Mackay was sacked by Vincent Tan and replaced by Ole Gunnar Solskjær.
 Despite the change in management, Cardiff were relegated to the Championship after a single season following a 3–0 away defeat to Newcastle United.
 Solskjær himself was sacked on 18 September 2014 after a disappointing start to the following Championship season, and replaced by Leyton Orient manager Russell Slade.